trinitronx/chef-cookbooks/windows_registry/README.md

 Recipes
 =======

-disable_uac_admin
+disable_uac
 -------

-This recipe updates the 'HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System' registry key with a value of 0, disabling UAC prompts for administrators.
-The default value is 5.
+This recipe updates the 'HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System\EnableLUA' registry key with a value of 0, disabling UAC on the system.
+The default value is 1.

 Usage
 =====